vroomfondel/reputils/README.md

 ## Overview

 This package exposes functionality under the `reputils` module.
-The main user‑facing component at present is `reputils.MailReport` providing:
+The main user‑facing component at present is `reputils` providing:

 - `EmailAddress` dataclass for parsing/formatting email addresses
 - `SMTPServerInfo` configuration for SMTP host/port/TLS/etc.